No appointment necessary! We have an expert team ready to assist as soon as you arrive.

-Granite is the most abundant hard stone ever found and often used on counter-tops for its strength, endurance, and extensive colors.
-It is composed of feldspar, quartz and mica.
+Granite is one of the most abundant stones found and is often used on countertops due to its strength, endurance, and extensive colors.
+It is composed of feldspar, quartz and mica. > Learn More About Granite

 Marble is a Natural Stone vastly preferable for its colors and patterns.
-Calacata and Carrara marbles are trending in designs for kitchen countertops.
+Calacatta and Carrara marbles are timeless materials used both in classic and trending designs for kitchen countertops.
 Be sure to keep it clean.
-Its porous surface stains much more easily than do other materials.
+Marble normally has a more porous surface and for this reason can stain much more easily than other materials. > Learn More About Marble

 Certainly.
 Although it is a softer and more porous material than granite or quartzite, it has often been used for kitchen counters.
 Marble finishes have become fashionable for kitchens because it is available in white colors.
 Be sure to preserve it.
 The application of a good impregnator sealer is required.